Last Updated on

-An autoclave is a device that allows for steam sterilization.
+An autoclave is a device that allows for disinfection using steam sterilization.
 The autoclave chamber behaves much like a pot of boiling water to poach an egg or a pressure cooker.
 Both use moist heat to coagulate the proteins, which kills the microorganisms.

 Autoclaves use a combination of steam and high pressure to transfer heat from the machine to the items inside it.
 Over the years, they’ve undergone a number of iterations and technological improvements.
 There are still basic mechanical models available today, but it’s also possible to get a fully computerized machine.